thevrajshah/21DaysChallenge-WebDev/README.md

-# 21DaysChallenge_WebTechnology
+# 21 Days Challenge - WebDevelopment

-This is a Portfolio Website project.
-I'm also trying build a blog inside this website, either independent or hyperlinked to Medium.
+This is a Portfolio Website project build as a part of my project during the 21DaysChallenge.

-Link to the Website: http://thevrajshah.cf/
+Link to the Website: https://thevrajshah.ml/

-Technologies:
+# Technologies:
 - HTML/CSS
 - SASS
 - Javascript